mpgn/discord-e2e-encryption/README.md

 # Discord End-to-End encryption

-This tampermonkey/greasemonkey script allows you to encrypt data client to client before sending them to a discord channel using the webui version of discord https://discordapp.com.
+Script developed to encrypt your messages on the client side before sending them to a discord channel.
 This way, discord only see encrypted data and cannot decrypt them without the secret key.
 Of course, users should also have this script and the secret key to decrypt the data.
-The script is intended to be used with tampermonkey or greasemonkey addon.
+The script is intended to be used with tampermonkey or greasemonkey addon on Discord for browser.

 ![ecnrypt-discord6](https://user-images.githubusercontent.com/5891788/51050102-fc7d6280-15cf-11e9-8346-24e8c81ed743.gif)